Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Model

 which after some straightforward simplifications leads to

-The analysis of the dynamical system $\{b_t\}_{t\ge0}$ defined by equation \eqref{eq:fluid} will be the main subject of the theoretical part of this paper.
+The analysis of the dynamical system $\{b_t\}_{t\ge0}$ that is defined by equation \eqref{eq:fluid} will be the main subject of the theoretical part of this paper.
 In the simulations, we again employ the discrete model described above.

 \begin{remark} For practical purposes, the approximation of discrete arrivals by a continuous process is justified by the fact that $g_t$ actually denotes \emph{gas units}, which offer a much larger granularity than exact numbers of transactions.
 Moreover, the number of arrivals between consecutive blocks can be considered fairly constant during stationary periods which are of interest here.
-If the demand shifts to a new stationary level, then the base fee is also expected to shift to adjust to this new level.
+If the demand shifts to a new stationary level, then the basefee is also expected to shift to adjust to this new level.
 From a theoretical perspective, the deterministic dynamical system in equation \eqref{eq:fluid} can be justified as an approximation of the sequence of conditional expectations $\mathbb E[b_{t+1}|b_t]$ as explained in \Cref{lem:preliminary} below. \end{remark}